Scribd: Controversies

 In March 2009, the passwords of several Comcast customers were leaked on Scribd.
 The passwords were later removed when the news was published by The New York Times.

-In July 2010, Gigaom reported that the script of The Social Network (2010) movie was uploaded and leaked on Scribd; it was promptly taken down per Sony's DMCA request.
+In July 2010, the script of The Social Network (2010) movie was uploaded and leaked on Scribd; it was promptly taken down per Sony's DMCA request.

 Following a decision of the Istanbul 12th Criminal Court of Peace, dated March 8, 2013, access to Scribd is blocked for Internet users in Turkey.

 In July 2014, Scribd was sued by Disability Rights Advocates (represented by Haben Girma), on behalf of the National Federation of the Blind and a blind Vermont resident, for allegedly failing to provide access to blind readers, in violation of the Americans with Disability Act.
 Scribd moved to dismiss, arguing that the ADA only applied to physical locations.
 In March 2015, the U.S. District Court of Vermont ruled that the ADA covered online businesses as well.
 A settlement agreement was reached, with Scribd agreeing to provide content accessible to blind readers by the end of 2017.